EpicGamer3386/LLM-Conversational-Acuity/README.md

 Gemini_w_RL_and_FT (2).ipynb is the mopst recent.
 It contains dataset implementation, as long as the PromptDataset.csv is saved in main Google Drive.
 Otherwise, path information will need to be adjusted accordingly.

+PromptDataset.csv is the dataset we will be using for fine-tuning the LLM.
+Download the csv and save to main Google Drive.

 Text_Comparison.ipynb contains the quantitative metrics (cosine similarity, Jaccard similarity, Levenshtein distance, BLEU score) for determining text similarity.